AP, CLEP, DE, and Honors Courses

 - Please specify in the Request Manager when making your request for a transcript.

-- Use care and only use the Honors tag or title for truly advanced level courses.
+- Use care and only use the Honors tag or title for truly advanced level core courses.

 - Remember your child’s ACT/SAT scores should validate his/her transcript.